 The Cool Earth visitors are not exempt from getting stuck in.
 When the local team last visited they were seen as the safe bet for last place and heartily encouraged to join in.
 This time, however, the visitors didn’t embarrass themselves and won twice.
 Putting their best foot forward included Nelson, local officer, and Felix, our fish farm consultant.

 These football games are more than just a kick-about.
 It’s a perfect way to spread the word about Cool Earth to neighbouring villages.
-It’s through events like this that Cool Earth’s model spreads and more communities get on board.
+It’s through events like this that Cool Earth’s model spreads and more communities get on board, defending more rainforest from illegal loggers.

 In Papua New Guinea, the Saulea Skeepers draw quite a crowd in their Cool Earth funded kit at home and away.
 It’s a chance for locals to jump in on the action and make some extra income too.

-The beautiful game is helping to strengthen communities and spread the Cool Earth word from Peru to Papua New Guinea.
+The beautiful game is helping to strengthen communities and defend at-risk rainforest from Peru to Papua New Guinea.
+Score.